unraid/docs/docs/contribute/style-guide.md

     ...where the left side of the pipe is the text you would like it displayed, while the right side is the corresponding term entry from the YAML file.

-3. The glossary page (`docs/glossary.md`) will automatically update to include new terms.
+3. 3.
+The [glossary page](../glossary.md) will automatically update to include new terms.